modir/using-laminas-framework-book/version2/docs/devenv.md

 which is a convenient integrated development environment for PHP development.
 It allows you to navigate, edit and debug your laminas-based application in an effective manner.

-Q> **These installation instructions do not work for me.
+> **These installation instructions do not work for me.
 What do I do?**
-Q>
+>
-Q> Please leave a comment below this page and describe your problem.
+> Please leave a comment below this page and describe your problem.